openstack/bifrost/playbooks/roles/ironic-install/README.md

 ironicclient_source_install: false
 shade_source_install: false

 The dib_env_vars are settings for the diskimage-builder environment variables which allow settings to be passed to elements that are being utilized to build a disk image.
 More information on diskimage-builder can be found at http://git.openstack.org/cgit/openstack/diskimage-builder/.
-Addtionally, an extra_dib_elements setting exists which is a space separated list of elements to incorporate into the image.
+Additionally, an extra_dib_elements setting exists which is a space separated list of elements to incorporate into the image.

 dib_env_vars:
   DIB_CLOUD_INIT_DATASOURCES: "ConfigDrive"